freeCodeCamp/mobile/README.md

 Our vision for Q1 2022:
 - forum will be available
 - early development of learn
-- the forum component will feature multiple great podcasts
+- the podcast component will feature multiple great podcasts

 ### Getting started
 To get started with development on the mobile application you will first need to have one of the following code editors installed: [VsCode](https://code.visualstudio.com/) or [Android Studio](https://developer.android.com/studio).